cdunku/6510/README.md

 ## Goals:

-- **Future project**;The main goal of this project is to develop a 6510 processor for a future project.
+- **Future project**; The main goal of this project is to develop a 6510 processor for a future project.

 - **User-friendly**; Compare the values and help people debug their own emulator.